shangxiao/blog/articles/setting-up-temporal-tables-in-postgres.md

 ERROR:  cannot use a deferrable unique constraint for referenced table "account"
 ```

+(Note if you recompile postgres with this check disabled then the whole issue of recursive triggers below goes away)

 Removing the ability to defer the primary key means the elegant update trigger will need to be replace with something that updates the account pk before inserting the new entry:

 ```sql